JonOlav95/finn_scraper/README.md

 ### Xpaths
 - [x] Verify default housing and default work is appropriate for all given urls.
 - [x] Xpath for newbuildings.

+- [ ] Add detail to headers.
+- [ ] Add sleep timer and folder etc to parameters.yml